 2. TOURS AND TASTING:

-Tours and tastings shall be limited to by-appointment tours and tastings including food/wine pairings with a maximum of 200 visitors per day.
+Tours and tastings shall be limited to open-to-the-public tours and tastings with a maximum of 500 visitors per day excepting that no more than 3,000 visitors shall be allowed in a calendar week.